anudeep22003/Task-Time/program_tasks.md

 - [] Add ability to distribute an event over many days.
 Eg do twitter writeup 30 mins/day 3 times over 5 days.
 - [] Show in the view how many lines of context and/or notes the activity has
 - [] Capture streak of the activity
-- [] when I add a task, show me number of hours accounted for in the day
+- [] When I add a task, show me number of hours accounted for in the day
-- [] dual thread so that timer stays running and I can take notes
+- [] Dual thread so that timer stays running and I can take notes
-- [] keep track of number of hours scheduled (so i dont overbook my day)
+- [] Keep track of number of hours scheduled (so i dont overbook my day)
+- [] Rechedule takes current day into account.
+This becomes confusing.
+Do reschedule based on the date in the db
+- [] Subtask timers i.e show the current subtask and add a timer for that
+- [] show how long activity has been paused (used explore track to keep track of that)
+- [] Add grouping for tasks so you can drill into a category and finish those first (eg: big tasks, small tasks, break tasks. revenue tasks, etc)

+## UI improvements
+- [] Show date when you have begun your day since now you can start a previous day
+-

 ## Complex features
 - [] Capture sub tasks while doing main task (start timer for them)